jgoizueta/flt/README.txt

 default because it can be defined in different ways depending on the purpose.

 A Float constant such as 0.1 defines a Float object which has a numerical value close to, but not exactly 1/10.
-When converting that Float to DecNum we could decide to preserver the exact numerical value of the number or try to find a simple decimal expression within a given tolerance.
+When converting that Float to DecNum we could decide to preserve the exact numerical value of the number or try to find a simple decimal expression within a given tolerance.
 If we take the first approach we can define this conversion: